fernandoprass/myce/sources/Myce.Wrappers/readme.md

     - WriteAllTextAsync(string path, string? contents, CancellationToken cancellationToken = default) - Asynchronously creates a new file, writes the specified string to the file, and then closes the file.
 If the target file already exists, it is overwritten.
     - WriteAllTextAsync(string path, string? contents, Encoding encoding, CancellationToken cancellationToken = default) - Asynchronously creates a new file, writes the specified string to the file, and then closes the file.
 If the target file already exists, it is overwritten.

+### Path
+    - ChangeExtension(string? path, string? extension) - Changes the extension of a path string.

 ## Dependencies
 - None